 Men were friends, colleagues.
+I related to them, and so I related with them.
 Women were puzzles to solve.
 They were like complicated video games: mostly what they got from me was my best attempts to perform the right moves, at the right time, in the right sequence, to get the reward.

 And I literally thought they wouldn’t know.